creationix/uscript/README.md

 ## Watch expressions

-The `wait` and `on` statements accept an expression and wait for it to be true.
+The `wait` and `on` statements accept an expression and wait for it to be 1.
 This is done without resorting to busy-poll by doing a dependency graph analysis and getting all the possible changeable state that could affect the expression.
 This includes pins, variables, and functions.